MirrorFly/White-Label-AI-Chatbot/README.md

 ## 🛡 Security & Permissions

-The browser will prompt the user for microphone permission upon initialization.
-Ensure you handle potential errors via the `onError` callback, such as permission denials or network issues.
+During initialization, the browser prompts the user to grant microphone access.
+Be prepared to manage errors using the onError callback, including permission denials or connectivity issues.

 ## **🤹 Key Product Offerings**